Skip to main content

 The Claims Process with CIGA: What to Expect

-If your insurance company is ordered into liquidation, here is what the claims process with CIGA typically looks like:
+If your insurance company is ordered into liquidation, here is what the claims process with CIGA typically looks like.

-Step 1: CIGA Receives Your Claim from the Liquidator
+Step 2: CIGA Receives Your Claim from the Liquidator

 If you already had an open claim with the insolvent insurer, you generally do not need to re-file it.
 The court-appointed liquidator transfers open claim files to CIGA.
 However, some delays are inevitable — CIGA must first obtain the files from the liquidator, and this process does not happen overnight.
+Documentation that was submitted to the insolvent insurer may or may not survive the transfer cleanly.
+Keep complete copies of all claim documentation, correspondence, estimates, photographs, and supporting materials in your own files.
+Do not rely on the insolvent insurer to maintain these records.

-Step 2: CIGA Contacts You
+Step 3: CIGA Contacts You and Assigns an Adjuster

-Step 3: Claim Investigation and Adjustment
+Step 4: Claim Investigation and Adjustment

 CIGA has the right to investigate, adjust, compromise, settle, and pay covered claims.
 It also has the right to investigate, handle, and deny claims that do not qualify as covered claims.
 CIGA is a party in interest in all proceedings involving a covered claim and has the right to appear, defend, and appeal.
+The Fair Claims Settlement Practices Regulations (10 CCR § 2695 et seq.) apply to CIGA’s claims handling — including the 15-day acknowledgment requirement of 10 CCR § 2695.5(e) and the 40-day accept/deny requirement of 10 CCR § 2695.7(b).

-Step 4: Payment (Subject to Caps and Limitations)
+Step 5: Payment (Subject to Caps and Limitations)

 If your claim qualifies as a covered claim, CIGA will pay it — subject to the statutory caps, exclusions, and reductions described above.
 Payment is not instantaneous.
 CIGA must verify coverage, determine the amount owed, and apply all statutory limitations before issuing payment.